Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Will owe the state a civil penalty of $50 per day that it transacted unauthorized business, up to $10,000 per year

-- Will be liable for all the fees it would have paid during its time doing business in Vermont had it been properly registered
+- Will be liable for all the fees and LLC taxes it would have paid during its time doing business in Vermont had it been properly registered

-Let’s say your LLC transacted business all year in 2017 and 2018, and for 60 days in 2019.
-You would owe $10,000 per year for the first two years and $3,000 for this year.
+Let’s say your LLC transacted business all year in 2020 and 2021, and for 60 days in 2022.
+You would owe $10,000 per year for the first two years and $3,000 for the third year.
 That’s $23,000, and we haven’t even added the other miscellaneous fees yet, like $125 for the Articles of Organization and $140 per Annual Report.
-Throw those in and you’ve got a grand total of $23,545.
-That’s a hefty fine, and it would be even tougher to pay if the Attorney General but off your income-generating activities in the state.
+Throw those in and you’ve got a grand total of $23,545, and that’s still without tax considerations.
+That’s a hefty fine, and it would be even tougher to pay if the Attorney General cut off your income-generating activities in the state.